Skip to main content

 So, my back is slowly improving, a figure skating comeback is written off, and I'm lower than I've ever been.
 I'm sick of the depression, the helplessness, and the constant misery.
 I need to turn things around.

-Over the next few months I slowly came to a realisation.
+Over the next few months I slowly come to a realisation.
 Life's short, things go wrong, and nothing is guaranteed.
 So why wasn't I chasing my biggest passion, my pipe dream, the thing I think about every minute of every day?

 For the next two years, I threw myself into competitive sim-racing, and jumped from team to team, learning everything I could from everyone I could.
 I wrote to dozens of teams asking to race, train, even just watch and learn from them.
 I entered each team as the slowest driver, and left as the fastest, slowly working my way up the sim-racing ladder until I reached the highest rungs, and finally found the opportunity to show my skills in the real world.